-"IAC Card Standards" means the standards for Cards set out in the IAC Code Set Volume 2 (Issuer Code).
+"IAC Card Standards" means the standards for Cards set out in the IAC Code definition of the IAC Code Set Volume 2 (Issuer Code).

 "IAC Code Set" is defined in the IAC Regulations and means the codes, practices, procedures, standards and/or specifications published pursuant to Regulation 11.1.